rhythmictech/pagerduty-to-jira-lambda/README.md

 # PagerDuty to Jira

 This project integrates PagerDuty with Jira using the PagerDuty v2 Webhook API, AWS EventBridge, AWS Lambda and AWS Dynamo.
 It is intended to provide more robust and customizable integration than is possible using the native Jira Cloud integration.
-Additionally, many integrations can be configured between PagerDuty and Jira Cloud.
+Additionally, many integrations can be configured between PagerDuty and Jira Cloud using this application.
 The native integration only supports a 1:1 mapping between PagerDity and Jira Cloud instances.

+The project has the following structure:
+- events - Test events
 - pd2jira - Lambda code
-- events - Test events
-- tests - Unit tests
+- tests - Unit tests (not started)
 - utils - script to configure AWS Parameter Store with appropriate values.
 - template.yaml - CloudFormation template

+Once configured, Services in PagerDuty that use the AWS EventBridge integration will be created as issues in Jira under the specified project.
+Acknowledgements, notes, escalations and resolution will all come through as comments.
+The integration by design will not resolve an issue in Jira until it is resolved in PagerDuty.

 ## Installation